Inolas/springify/README.md

 This folder implement an Email Notification Service

 ##Simple
-This folder demostrates a simple implementation Spring
+This folder demostrates a simple implementation Spring Bean